Legobot/Legobot/docs/BASICS.md

    and then "Allow".
 It will redirect to a page with your token, you want the "Bot User OAuth Token"
 5. Setup a basic `config.yaml` file and put the token in it.
-   Here is a mimumal example config:
+   Here is a minimal example config:
    ```yaml
 connectors:
   Slack: